Masters Of The Universe Is Almost Here: Release Date, Cast, And What We Know, Including The First Full Trailer

 (Image credit: Warner Bros.)

-You can expect to see a new feature based on the popular American Girl dolls, both a Hot Wheels movie and another based on Matchbox toy cars, and even upcoming flicks about the View-Master and the Magic 8 Ball.
+The film studio (and toy company) is reported to be developing projects based on the popular American Girl dolls, a Hot Wheels movie, and a different one based on Matchbox toy cars, and even flicks about the View-Master and the Magic 8 Ball.
 There are plenty more where those came from on the way.

 Previous Adaptations Of The Masters Of The Universe Toys